hpdobrica/digital-garden-public/Designing Environments for Habits.md

 date : 13-02-2023
 ---

 Design of our environment is a key component in influencing things we do.
-Let's see how we can utilize this to form good habits an, using one positive and one negative habit as an example:
+Let's see how we can utilize this to form good [[Habit]]s and break bad ones, using one positive and one negative habit as an example:

 Let's use taking supplements as a positive habit.
 A cue for this habit might be randomly remembering or seeing the bottle with supplements.
 Negative habit can be scrolling the social media, cue here being a chain of boredom/anxiety, phone in hand, seeing the Reddit app icon.